♦ Introduction ♦

 A New Old Way

-“Right Comprehension”, the first step on Buddha’s Noble Eightfold Path, can help alleviate the consequences of hierarchical civilization and much of the ignorance that supports it, at least on the personal level.
-A better public understanding of the underlying causes of civilization’s problems could help society better manage this current phase of our evolution too.
+“Right Comprehension”, the first step on Buddha’s Noble Eightfold Path, can help alleviate the consequences of hierarchical civilization and much of the ignorance that follows in its wake, at least on the personal level.
+No doubt, an honest public understanding of the underlying causes of civilization’s problems could help society manage this current phase of our evolution better as well.

 However, any effort to ‘enlighten’ the whole population reminds me of the maxim, “You can lead a horse to water, but you can’t make him drink”.
-We’ll just end back up at the Taoist view, Of ancients adept in the way, none ever use it to enlighten people, They will use it in order to fool them.
+People ‘drink in’ whatever tends to support their beliefs and biases.
+At best, we’d just end back up at the Taoist view, Of ancients adept in the way, none ever use it to enlighten people, They will use it in order to fool them.
 Yet, I see a natural way around this.

 Onward to 12,000 A.D.